longieirl/BUILD-with-docker/README.md

 https://github.com/SAP/BUILD

+### Prerequisites
-Ensure boot2docker is installed
+- Ensure boot2docker is installed
-Ensure git is installed
+- Ensure git is installed from the cli

-Enable port forwarding on VirtualBox for the following ports:
+- Enable port forwarding on VirtualBox for the following ports:
 ```
 9000 - BUILD App
 27017 - MongoDB